13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 The best way to get to Zia is by car, taxi or to book an arranged sunset trip to Zia.
 Local travel agents often arrange the transport to Zia, including dinner with a view and your return trip.
 During the day, the cheapest way to get to Zia is by bus, but these local busses won’t drive in the evening.
 The easiest option is to hire a car and drive by yourself.
 This is also my personal favorite way to visit Zia.

-One of the best things to do in Kos is to hire a car to drive around Kos Island and end your day in Zia for the best sunset viewing.
 Is it possible to drive around Kos in a day?
 Yes, you can cover most of the Island in a day, but I would suggest renting a car for a minimum of two-three days, so you have more time to really explore the different places of Kos Island.

-5. Therma hot springs in Agios Fokas
+6. Therma hot springs in Agios Fokas

 How to get to the Embros Therme in Kos?